Branjosef/immersive-mod-1-introduction-hashketball-review/README.md

 Your focus is on the big picture - how to get to the solution.
 You will be leading the driver by giving instruction as if you were testing the code.
-For example: "I want this method to iterate through each element of a hash and return all of the keys into a new array."
+For example: "I want this method to iterate through each element of a hash and return all of the keys in a new array."
 It is then up the driver to determine what the best approach to solve this would be (maybe they use a loop, .map, .each...).
 If they get stuck then you may point them in the right direction to help get them jump started, like: "check out the .keys method."